Wisconsin's Graduated Driver Licensing (GDL) law protects new drivers from risks while they develop experience on the road.

 Wisconsin's GDL is broken down into three phases that include: Instruction Permit, Probationary License and Regular License.
 GDL helps keep all drivers safe by limiting nighttime driving for new drivers, restricting teen passengers and ensuring teens get quality, supervised practice hours behind the wheel.

-PLEASE NOTE: On 7/8/21, Governor Evers signed Wisconsin Act 64 which reduced the minimum age for obtaining an Instruction Permit from 15-1/2 years old to 15 years old and increased the minimum number of supervised practice driving hours needed to obtain a Probationary License from 30 to 50 hours.
-We are currently working on updating all of our GDL materials, so please check back soon for the updated resources!
+NOTE: On 7/8/21, Governor Evers signed Wisconsin Act 64 which reduced the minimum age for obtaining an Instruction Permit from 15-1/2 years old to 15 years old and increased the minimum number of supervised practice driving hours needed to obtain a Probationary License from 30 to 50 hours.

 Get all the information